C0D1UM/technical-standard/django/models/README.md

 def __str__(self):
     return f'{self.first_name} {self.last_name} {self.position.name}'

-# If you query is not select_related position, this will hit database
+# If your query is not select_related position, this will hit database
 # with the amount of people.
 ```